Kvn11/Kvn11.github.io/content/post/kernel_adventures_2/index.md

 To resolve these, you first need to run `git checkout ff1ffd71d5f0612cf194f5705c671d6b64bf5f91` to revert the repo to the commit in which the vulnerability was introduced.
 Now we have the code for the vulnerable kernel, and the author provided the image meant for the challenge.

+## Goals

+So I will take 2 approaches here.
+The first is to do a code review to find the vuln by hand (eyes).
+Then I want to build a fuzzer to automate the finding.

 ## Finding Vulnerability

 So my first approach here is to look at the `patch.diff` file to see what was changed.